 - FOOD: don't go to bed really hungry or really full

-- EXERCISE: make sure you have done some exercise during the day, and got some fresh hear, and ideally got got your heart rate up a bit!
-Being physically tired means you are more likely to get to sleep quicker!
+- EXERCISE: make sure you have done some exercise during the day, and got some fresh air, and ideally got got your heart rate up a bit.
+Being physically tired means you are more likely to get to sleep quicker.

 - DARKNESS: make sure it's dark.
-If you can't ensure this then wear a sleep mask (they are amazing!)
+If you can't ensure this then wear a sleep mask (they are amazing!).
+Eye masks mean it's easier to keep your eyes closed and you are less likely to get wrinkles too.

 - LIMIT YOUR THOUGHTS: try to not think too much, especially about going to sleep, the more you worry about this the less likely you will be able to sleep.
 I was told this tip once: With your eyes closed, picture a piece of square red velvet.
 Every time a thought comes into your head, focus on the velvet and don't like the thought come in across it, just ignore it and keep focussing on the velvet.
 Keep all thoughts out.
 Keep your mind empty if possible!